architgupta012/BellaBeat-Data-Analysis/README.md

 # BellaBeat-Data-Analysis
-the dataset is available at https://www.kaggle.com/arashnic/fitbit
+The dataset is available at https://www.kaggle.com/arashnic/fitbit